-The best weave for blending natural hair is a full cuticle genius weft or hand-tied weft, matched with the right curl pattern, thickness, and length for your client’s real hair.
+The best weave for blending natural hair is usually a full cuticle genius weft or hand-tied weft, matched with the right curl pattern, color, thickness, and length.

 Why Does Full Cuticle Hair Matter?